 Hogan Entrepreneurial Leadership Program

-The Hogan Entrepreneurial Leadership Program is a four-year undergraduate Concentration that prepares students to create new ventures that make a positive difference in society.
+The Hogan Entrepreneurial Leadership Program is a three-year undergraduate Concentration that prepares students to create new ventures that make a positive difference in society.
 Unique features are:

 - Honors program model